-The Board of Directors of Haggai Mortgage Bank Limited comprises eight (8) members: five (5) of whom (inclusive of the Chairman of the Board) are Non-Executive Directors, (2) are Independent Non-Executive Directors and the Managing Director.
-The Directors are listed above and in the Directors' Report.
+The Board of Directors of Haggai Mortgage Bank Limited comprises seven (7) members: five (5) of whom (inclusive of the Chairman of the Board) are Non-Executive Directors, (1) Independent Non-Executive Director and the Managing Director.
+The Directors are listed above and in the

+Directors' Report.
 The Board is made up of a crop of seasoned professionals who have excelled in their various professions including and not limited to banking, accounting, business and law.
 They all possess the requisite integrity, skills and experience to bring independent judgment to bear on the Board's deliberations.

-The primary purpose of the Board is to provide strategic direction for the Bank in order to deliver long-term value to Shareholders through its oversight functions of the Bank's business.
-The Board met five (5) times during the year.
+The primary purpose of the Board is to provide strategic direction for the Bank to deliver long-term value to Shareholders through its oversight functions over the Bank's business.
+The Board met four (4) times during the year.